Upgraded free independence phenomena for random unitaries: Introduction

 \subsection{Main results}

 A fundamental result in random matrix theory is that for independent $n \times n$ Haar random unitaries $U_1^{(n)}$, $U_2^{(n)}$, \dots, the trace of any word in the $U_j^{(n)}$'s and their adjoints converges to trace of the corresponding word in the free group \cite{VoicAsyFree,Voiculescu1998}.
 Thus, the von Neumann algebra of the free group $L(F_\infty)$ arises from the large $n$ limit of random matrices.
 Recently, Houdayer and Ioana \cite{houdayer2023asymptotic} discovered that free independence of algebras $\cM_i$ in a free product $\cM = *_{i \in I} \cM_i$ can be upgraded to free independence of their commutants in the ultrapower of $\cM$.
-Thus, for instance, if $b_1$, $b_2$, \dots are elements in $L(F_\infty)$ such that $b_j$ approximately commutes with the group generator $g_j$, then $b_1$, $b_2$, \dots must be approximately freely independent, and thus it is natural to ask whether an analogous statement holds for Haar random unitary matrices.
-We will give an affirmative answer to this question, thus showing that matrix ultraproducts exhibit a similar behavior to free products, and in addition deduce several generalizations.
+Thus, for instance, if $b_1$, $b_2$, \dots are elements in $L(F_\infty)$ such that $b_j$ approximately commutes with the group generator $g_j$, then $b_1$, $b_2$, \dots must be approximately freely independent.
+Thus, it is natural to ask whether an analogous statement holds for Haar random unitary matrices.
+We will give an affirmative answer to this question, so that matrix ultraproducts exhibit similar behavior to free products in this regard, and in addition prove several generalizations.

 \begin{introthm}[Asymptotic freeness of approximate commutants] Let $U_1^{(n)}$, $U_2^{(n)}$, \dots be independent $n \times n$ Haar random unitary matrices.
 Let $B_1^{(n)}$, \dots, $B_m^{(n)}$ be random matrices on the same probability space such that $\norm{B_j^{(n)}} \leq 1$ and $\lim_{n \to \infty} \norm{[U_j^{(n)},B_j^{(n)}]}_2 = 0$ almost surely for $j = 1, \dots, k$.
 Then $B_1^{(n)}$, \dots, $B_k^{(n)}$ are almost surely asymptotically freely independent. \end{introthm}